• Menu

 I realised I don’t have a review of the BA premium economy so let’s talk about how it is to fly with them and how you can get a nice price for a flight.

-Many airlines are starting to recognise that premium economy product can have a good niche with business travellers and leisure travellers.
+Many airlines are starting to recognise that premium economy products can have a good niche with business travellers and leisure travellers.

 They are starting to invest more in their soft products or even in their new seats like Virgin to entice people to spend a little extra for comfort.
 Plus have started competing on pricing as well which is great for finding deals.